Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 Regulatory Framework and Compliance

-It is essential that protocols and procedures are implemented by such organizations.
-Thus reducing environmental hazards associated with disposing off medical wastes while also safeguarding workers’ safety.
+Protocols and procedures must be implemented by such organizations.
+Thus, reducing environmental hazards associated with disposing of medical wastes while also safeguarding workers’ safety.

 Medical Waste Tracking Act